-This article is a new feature where I'll be breaking down the winning lineups from each of the big NFL contests for Week 1!
-There were multiple millionaires crowned this week, and even more to come th...
+This article is a new feature where I'll be breaking down the winning lineups from each of the big NFL contests for Week 2!
+There were multiple millionaires crowned once again in Week 2, and even more...
 Read More

 There are generally two types of games that users play when making game selections for daily fantasy football.
 These are divided into the general headings of tournaments and cash games.
 The main difference here is the type of payout that they offer.
 Tournaments give users a chance to turn a smaller entry fee into a massive payday by beating hundreds or thousands of other lineups, while what we call cash games generally give the user a good chance to double or triple their entry fee in a small field and by paying out a larger portion of it.

 Tournaments are what draw most people to fantasy football daily games.
 The allure of turning an entry fee as small as a few dollars into a five figure payday can be very tempting.
 However, these tournaments also often pay just 15-20% of the players who enter it, meaning a lot of the entrants will walk away with nothing, while a select few will walk away with the big bucks.
 These type of tournaments are great for multi-entering different lineups in order to diversify your action in weekly fantasy football.
 With the minimum payout being usually two or three times the buy-in, you'd only need to cash a couple of five or ten entries in order to win your money back and only a couple more to make a nice profit.
 You don't even need to go making wholesale changes to the different lineups you put in.
 Simply select a few core players and continue to build around them until you have a diverse set of lineups or even use the lineup optimizer on Daily Fantasy Cafe to have it done for you.
 The biggest thing to diversifying lineups is to play players you expect to do well, not just ones that are different from the guys you feel everyone is looking it.
 Every lineup can't have every player, so make sure you put together a good mix.